 Every parent wants their child to be comfortable in the water and to enjoy going swimming with their peers.
 If are here, it’s probably because your child is afraid of water and prefers to watch from outside rather then going into a swimming pool.

-Regardless of what’s causing the fear, it’s important to help your child overcome it, so they can learn to swim and to be safe in the water at the earliest possible age.
+Regardless of what’s causing the fear, it’s important to help your child overcome it as soon as possible, so they can learn to swim and to be safe in and around the water.

-Here are the 5 steps to teach kids afraid of water to swim.
+Here are the 5 steps on how to help a child overcome fear of swimming:

 Step 1.
 Help kids become comfortable to happily and willingly enter the pool.

 Step 2.
 Once in the water, help kids feel comfortable being held by you.

 Step 3.
 Kids become more independent in the water (watch FREE LESSONS here)

 Step 4.
 Children overcome the feeling of “falling” under the water.